daajoe/mccompetition.org/2021/mcw_description.md

 ## Timeline
-- **June  1, 2021: Abstract submission deadline**
+- June  1, 2021: Abstract submission deadline
 - June 10, 2021: Notification to authors
 - June 12, 2021: Program available on the workshop website
-- July 6, 2021: Online Workshop time will be anounced.
+- **July 6, 2021: Online Workshop.**<br/>
-We expect a timeslot of 3 hours in the late afternoon CEST, in time between 3:00pm and 8:00 pm (CEST).
+Timeslot of about 3 hours in the late afternoon CEST, in time between 4:00pm and 8:00 pm (CEST).